dtran44/Java-Code-Quiz/README.md

 To create a quiz to test JavaScript fundamentals

 ## Description
-The goal of this project was to create a quiz to test the user on JavaScript fundamentals.
+The goal of this project was to create a timed quiz to test the user on JavaScript fundamentals and to store the high scores.
 To create the quiz, I used HTML, CSS and Javacript.
 Specifically, I learnt how to:

 - Create an array with the questions, options and the correct answer for the quiz
 - Create a function which displays the questions and checks answers